Coastal Academy Trust

 Key Stage 4

-In key stage 4, students can continue their Geography understanding by studying the GCSE Geography course.
-This course allows students to travel the world from their classroom, exploring case studies in the UK, higher income countries, newly emerging economies and lower income countries.
+The AQA GCSE Geography course allows students to travel the world from their classroom, exploring case studies in the UK, higher income countries, newly emerging economies and lower income countries.
 Students study a variety of human and physical themes including climate change, poverty, deprivation, global shifts in economic power and the challenge of sustainable resource use.
 Many topics cover themes that will continually evolve with time.

 Key Stage 5

-Students can further continue their studies through the IB Geography course.
-In this course, students are encouraged to develop critical thinking skills, especially when dealing with sensitive topics in a digital age.
+Through the IB Geography course, students are encouraged to develop critical thinking skills, especially when dealing with sensitive topics in a digital age.
 The course underpins the skills and knowledge needed for a wide range of career choices such as working in planning departments and for environmental agencies.
-Previous Geography cohorts have been successful in gaining work experience in a range of settings; one student spent 2 weeks with the Environment Agency studying river management on the Stour.
 We have a central theme running through all the modules which focuses on how the world and its citizens are interconnected.
 There are compulsory modules on climate change and resource management, which encourage students to think about how we impact the world around us and the inequalities that exist.
 Students are encouraged to become globally diverse.
 Students are motivated to challenge their thinking by engaging with a variety of source material and views.
 This has provided an opportunity for all of our students to engage in higher education at a number of prestigious institutions and study a variety of different subjects due to the diversity of the Geography course.